Why I'm Catholic

 I'm Catholic as a Matter of Christology

 I am Catholic as a matter of Christology.
-If Christ is Lord of all, and the gates of hell will not prevail against His Church, then it is a matter of faith in Christ that His Church is intact.
+If Christ is Lord of all, and the gates of hell will not prevail against his Church, then it is a matter of faith in Christ that his Church is intact.
 Not faith in the Church for the Church's sake.
-Faith in Him.
-Trust that He meant what He said and has the authority to accomplish it.
+Faith in him.
+Trust that he meant what he said and has the authority to accomplish it.

 My conversion was not primarily a decision about which denomination had the best arguments.
 In fact, my conversion was a surrender of intellect to faith, even though the Catholic Church provided a fertile ground for intellectual exploration.
-But primarily it was the recognition that if I took Christ seriously, seriously as Lord, seriously as the head of a body, seriously as the one who holds all authority and keeps all promises, then the Church He built must still be here, and it must still be one.
+But primarily it was the recognition that if I took Christ seriously, seriously as Lord, seriously as the head of a body, seriously as the one who holds all authority and keeps all promises, then the Church he built must still be here, and it must still be one.

 He is the head.
 The body is one.
 The gates of hell have not prevailed.